mozilla/ichnaea/docs/development.rst

     eval "$(docker-machine env default)"

 You also need to add an entry into your ``/etc/hosts`` file.
-On Mac OS X you need to specify the IP of the running docker machine, on Linux use `127.0.0.1`:
+Specify the IP of the running docker machine:

 .. code-block:: bash